rjz/inflateText.js/readme.md

 		scale: 0.8
 	});

+###Support

+inflateText.js works in Chrome, Firefox, Opera, and IE8+, but please don't hesitate to fork+fix any issues you discover.

 ###A cautionary note:

 Unless a minimum font size is specified, InflateText will *always* attempt to fit the target text into a single line.
 Mix long headlines and mobile resolutions only at your own risk!